 Every Canterbury student is at some stage in the college process.
-We begin with the Third and Fourth Formers by having one group session during the year to encourage them to take as demanding a course load as they can manage.
-We help our Third and Fourth Formers identify and develop their special talents, and we urge them to get involved with one or two activities and commit to them over a long period of time.
-The Fourth Formers go on a "field trip" to the College Resource Room.
+We begin with the Third and Fourth Form students by having one group session during the year to encourage them to take as demanding a course load as they can manage.
+We help our Third and Fourth Form students identify and develop their special talents, and we urge them to get involved with one or two activities and commit to them over a long period of time.
+The Fourth Form students meet in small groups with the college counselors in the College Resource Room.
 This is an opportunity for the College Counseling Office to introduce these students to all the college resources available to Canterbury students.